sharpara2105/graphs/README.md

 "queue"
  which makes sense if i need ordered vertices and that's my intention of work the whole time.

- 2. Agenda : create a minimum spaning tree.
+ 2. Agenda : create a spaning tree.
- Grpah Type : undirected
+ Grpah Type : undirected weighted.
  Data Structure : Array of objects